 Climate Aware incorporates the enthusiasm of young minds with the expertise of seasoned professionals to stimulate discussion about the sciences.
 Not only is Climate Aware an outlet for the latest environmental stories, important studies, and the pointer to other research, but it’s also a meeting place for likeminded people.
 Climate Aware receives submissions from a variety of organizations and contributing writers and producers across all branches and fields as a border crossover among the various disciplines.
 Exposing the underlying interconnectivity of all things, Climate Aware places value and importance to the process of establishing impactful relationships.
 With a strict adherence for setting the example by showcasing objective, unbiased logical applications with consideration for the many facets of human affairs— from political and economic platforms to behavioral and religious campaigns and ideologies that ultimately direct the will and behavior of individual and government decision making— Climate Aware delivers Science with total transparency so that the original message is neither tainted nor lost in the translation.

-Alexander is the creator, and founder of Climate Aware.
+Alexander is the founder and a Director of Climate Aware.
 His vision of global sustainability and climate awareness is fueled by a deep passion for the Earth Sciences, a passion that was no doubt cultivated at an early age and expressed eagerly throughout his childhood.
 Alexander is originally from the small town of Gloucester County, Virginia, a place abundant in history and on the front of climate change.
 Alexander is a proud first generation student and attended the historical College of William and Mary in Williamsburg, Virginia, where he received a Bachelors of Science in Geology.
 Early in his studies Alexander recognized a clear disconnect between the sciences and general public.
-The clearly defined communication barrier spurred the creation of Climate Aware in late 2015 and initiated a personal endeavor to help people better understand the current state of our climate.
-Currently, Alexander resides in Virginia and works professionally as a geologist specializing in paleosiesmology and geotechnical consulting for a Los Angeles based firm.
+The clearly defined communication barrier spurred the creation of Climate Aware in late 2015 and initiated a personal endeavor to help people better understand the current state of our climate crisis.
+Currently, Alexander resides in Virginia and works professionally as a geologist specializing in paleosiesmology, seismic hazard analysis, and geotechnical consulting for a Los Angeles based firm.